Ninja-Squad/ninja-squad.github.com/_posts/2018-10-19-angular-cli-7.0.md

 The CLI team released a new package (still experimental), called `benchmark`.
-The goal is to help benchmarking a process, by measuring the time, CPU usage, mermory usage, etc.
+The goal is to help benchmarking a process, by measuring the time, CPU usage, memory usage, etc.
 You can check out the [README](https://github.com/angular/angular-cli/blob/master/packages/angular_devkit/benchmark/README.md) to learn more.
 The CLI team probably intends to track the performances of the various tools they are currently releasing,